Buraiha

 The Buraiha or Decadent School (無頼派, buraiha) were a group of dissolute writers who expressed the aimlessness and identity crisis of post-World War II Japan.
 While not comprising a true literary school, the Buraiha writers were linked together by a similar approach to the subject matter and literary style.
 The main characters in works of the Buraiha feature anti-heroes that are dissolute and aimless.
 Their work was based on criticism of the complete body of pre-war Japanese literature as well as American social values that were introduced into Japanese society with the occupation.
 Their work did not appeal to any one particular group, and their range was not well defined.

 Writers

-The term mainly applied to Ango Sakaguchi, Osamu Dazai and Sakunosuke Oda, however, it also often referred to others, such as Jun Ishikawa, Itō Sei, Jun Takami, Tanaka Hidemitsu and Kazuo Dan.
+The term mainly applied to Ango Sakaguchi, Osamu Dazai and Sakunosuke Oda, however, it also often referred to others, such as Jun Ishikawa, Sei Itō, Jun Takami, Tanaka Hidemitsu and Kazuo Dan.
 Further, according to Takeo Okuno, the group also included Miyoshi Jūrō and Taiko Hirabayashi.